arover/moment/README.md

-# moment
+# Moment
-Parse, validate, manipulate, and display dates in Android.Inspired by momentjs. moment implemented Parcelable and Serializable interface.
+Parse, validate, manipulate, and display dates in android.
+Inspired by momentjs.
 ## Usage
 ```java
     Moment moment = new Moment()   // create a moment with default calendar instance.